CybercentreCanada/assemblyline-service-antivirus/README.md

 If you are a vendor and would like to see your product added below please reach to us at: contact[_at_]cyber.gc.ca.

 ## What antivirus products have been tested?
-- Kaspersky Scan Engine v2.0.0.1157 Linux x64, in ICAP Mode and HTTP Mode
+- Kaspersky Scan Engine v2.0.0.1157 Linux x64, in ICAP mode and HTTP mode
   - https://www.kaspersky.com/scan-engine
 - McAfee Web Gateway with ICAP and HTTP turned on: McAfee Web Gateway 9.2.2 build 33635
   - https://docs.mcafee.com/bundle/web-gateway-9.2.x-product-guide